- We advise you to exercise a high degree of caution in Sierra Leone because of the risk of criminal activity and civil unrest.

 It is prohibited to photograph government buildings, airports and bridges.
-Areas may not be clearly marked or defined.
+Areas where photography is prohibited may not be clearly marked or defined.

 Some Australian criminal laws, such as those relating to money laundering, bribery of foreign public officials, terrorism, forced marriage, female genital mutilation, child pornography, and child sex tourism, apply to Australians overseas.
 Australians who commit these offences while overseas may be prosecuted in Australia.

 Australian authorities are committed to combating sexual exploitation of children by Australians overseas.
 Australians may be prosecuted at home under Australian child sex tourism and child pornography laws.
 These laws provide severe penalties of up to 25 years imprisonment for Australians who engage in child sexual exploitation while outside of Australia.

 There are conservative standards of dress and behaviour in Sierra Leone, particularly for women.